yyong-brs/learn-kubernetes/chapter10.md

 ​	That’s all for Helm in this chapter, so it’s time to tidy up the cluster before moving on to the lab.

-​	**TRY IT NOW	Everything in this chapter was deployed with Helm, so we can use Helm to uninstall it all.**
+​	<b>现在就试试</b>	Everything in this chapter was deployed with Helm, so we can use Helm to uninstall it all.**

 ```
 # uninstall all the releases: